 Any combination of education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be:

-A Bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a closely related field, and three (3) years of professional accounting, auditing, or financial experience; or any combination thereof.
+A bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a related field and three (3) years of professional accounting, auditing, or financial experience; or any combination thereof.

 - Advanced financial and accounting principles, practices and methods.

-- Cost accounting principles and practices to properly determine and allocate costs.
+- Cost accounting principles and practices to determine and allocate costs.

-- Governmental accounting principles and practices to assist in the preparation of reports and financial analysis.
+- Governmental accounting principles and practices to prepare reports and financial analyses.

 - Principles and practices in debt management.

-- Preparation of complex, accounting, financial and statistical reports.
+- Prepare complex accounting, financial and statistical reports.

-- Determine accounting issues and recommends corrective action.
+- Determine accounting issues and recommend corrective action.

 - Read, understand and interpret laws, regulations and contractual agreements.

-- Write clear, concise reports, memos and instructions with technical accuracy using correct grammar, punctuation and spelling.
+- Write clear, concise reports, memoranda and instructions with technical accuracy using correct grammar, punctuation and spelling.

-- Communicate verbally in a clear and concise manner to explain financial and accounting matters.
+- Communicate in a clear and concise manner to explain financial and accounting matters.